 Vatican is cool to, but I would go there just to feel the atmosphere with a pizza ;)

 Have fun and make sure to say: scusi, prego, grazi.
-It's easy and italians will love your effort to speak the language almost 8 years agoAnswered by Tiago Carvalho via Travellr.com
+It's easy and italians will love your effort to speak the language about 8 years agoAnswered by Tiago Carvalho via Travellr.com

 Here is another interesting list of things to do in Rome done by MarksTravels, as seen on Twitter